LivelyDismay/magnum-opus/faq.md

 ---

+### I can't build anything / how do I increase settlement size?

+If you can't build anything in Workshop mode, odds are you're at the Build Limit (that bar in the top right).
+To increase your build limit, approach a workshop and press Space, then Configure Build Limit.

+Increasing this too much can harm performance.
+Use at your own risk.

+---

 ### I broke Workshop Plus and now I can't fly.
 What happened?

 DO NOT enter Workshop Mode with a jetpack equipped.
 This will permanently break that jetpack's functionality.